What is the work program?

 Level I, full-time international students may apply via AwardSpring for the Summer Work Program.
 After completing Level I or higher of an undergraduate program of study, international students can apply for both the Fall/Winter Work Program and/or the Summer Work Program.
 International students participating in the Work Program require a valid study permit and must be living in Canada during their period of employment in the fall, winter and/or summer terms.
 Learn more about working while you study.

 Employers are obligated to pay an hourly wage of at least the Ontario Minimum Wage; however, many employers pay more.
 Check the job posting for the rate of pay.
 The Fall/Winter Work Program allows students to work a maximum of 10 hours per week.
 Summer Work Program jobs may be part- or full-time to a maximum of 40 hours per week.

 Please allow one full business day for a decision on your work program application.
-A status of Awarded ($1) means you are eligible to participate in the work program for the Fall term.
+A status of Awarded ($1) means you are eligible to participate in the work program.